Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 For the study, 3 GWAS models are realized with ***a standard baseline GWAS (PLINK logistic)***, ***a mixed-model GWAS (GEMMA)*** corrected for kinship and small population effects, and ***a mixed-model GWAS (GEMMA) for males only*** to compare between tuskless and tusked type males.

-Similar as [Campbell et al. (2021)](https://www.science.org/doi/full/10.1126/science.abe7389), I focused the analyses on the whole genome and not only chromosome 1 and X, to identify the regions
+Similar as [Campbell et al. (2021)](https://www.science.org/doi/full/10.1126/science.abe7389), I focused the analyses on the whole genome and not only chromosome 1 and X, to identify the regions.

 ## 2. Standard baseline GWAS